Palm Tree Care Guide

 Palm trees are perfect for adding a tropical touch to your garden.
 But to keep your palms looking their best, make sure you know exactly what they need.
 There's not a one-size-fits-all answer -- it all depends on the type of palm you grow.
 First, determine where you plan on placing your palm.
 Then, use this guide to help determine what palm will thrive in that spot.
 The better you can make your plot, the happier your palm will be.

 Palms can be picky when it comes to light.
 Knowing your palm's preferences is key.
-If a palm prefers sun, planting it in the shade will result in a weak plant that has a thick trunk and stretched-out leaves from reaching toward the sun.
+If a type of palm tree prefers sun, planting it in the shade will result in a weak plant that has a thick trunk and stretched-out palm tree leaves from reaching toward the sun.
 And if your palm loves shade and you plant it in direct sunlight, its leaves will burn and brown until they die.

 Palms come from many different climate zones.
 Some species originate in places that are hot year-round.
 Highs hit 95 degrees F by day, while lows seldom dip below 78 degrees F at night.
 In mountainous regions, palms may see daytime highs in the 70s or 80s and nighttime lows in the 40s or 50s.
 Some species can occasionally see snow, while others brave temperatures exceeding 100 degrees F.

 It simply comes down to knowing what your palm can tolerate -- especially at night.
 Some tolerate a wide range of temperatures; others can't.
 Taking into account the temperatures your area experiences year-round will help determine which species of palms will grow best for you.

 The soil beneath your palm tree is just as important to its health as the sun above.
 And for palms, make sure you have the right soil type.
 Many species do well in either acid or alkaline ground; others are a bit fussy when it comes to soil.
 There is one piece of general advice for palms: Make sure the soil has good drainage.